Simple Parallelism Without Data Races

 record).
 Obviously, your code may not be able to make this change easily.

-s are a new feature, it’s worth checking whether your
+However, since iarrays are a new feature, it’s worth checking whether your

-accesses no longer have to be uncontended
+accesses no longer have to be uncontended—and possibly even that your record

-can be immutable_data
+can be immutable_data.

 Parallel sequences